Selsion/DSPMods/DSPOptimizations/README.md

 If you have any bugs or issues to report, then either contact me on discord at Selsion#0769, or raise an issue on this github page.

 ## Changelog
+- v1.1.9
+	- fixed vanilla bug where splitters and pilers may have their performance stats counted twice for the last factory
+	- fixed bug where dyson shell colours aren't updated immediately
 - v1.1.8
 	- further optimization ejected sails down to ~15% of normal cpu time
 	- fixed bug with swarm gpu stats